-- No use of isocyanate based coating and no repair of damaged vehicle, means a premature obsolescence (around 5 years per vehicle, estimated on basis of ACEA statistics on car age). - Shift to alternatives with a significant lower performance (poor durability) and similar risks.
+- No use of isocyanate based coating and no refinish of damaged vehicle, means a premature obsolescence (around 5 years per vehicle, estimated on basis of ACEA statistics on car age). - Shift to alternatives with a significant lower performance (poor durability) and similar risks.

-The second consequence does not seem to provide a risks reduction potential.
-Therefore solely the impacts of the first consequence are considered.
-According to statistics (ACEA, 2016) there is a trend of increasing service life time of cars.
+The latter scenario described above does not seem to indicate a risk reduction potential.
+Therefore solely the impacts of the first scenario are considered.
+According to statistics

+(ACEA, 2016) there is a trend of increasing service life time of cars.
 It is estimated that a one year of car service time lost results in a value loss of about 2 100-2 800 Euro.
 This estimation is based on the information that currently "Cars in the European Union are on average 9.65 years old" (ACEA, 2016).
-Further assumptions are: average price of about € 20 000 - 26 000 for a new car, a residual value of € 2 000-3 000 for an accident damaged car at interest rate of 4 % and on average €1 000 body repair investment for next 5 years.
-Assuming normal Gaussian distributions for age of damaged vehicles (excluded the cars with an age over 10 years) and the traffic incidence rate of 4.68 per cent from Germany, a requirement of 50 per cent for car body repair, the economic consequences of a ban for isocyanates based coating based would then result in costs about €5.3 billion per year.
-A conservative scenario with assumed 3 per cent of the traffic and 50 per cent of the need for car body repair provides a value for costs of about \in 5.3 billion per annum.
+Further assumptions are: average price of about € 20 000 - 26 000 for a new car based on the price list of ADAC29, a residual value of € 2 000-3 000 for an accident damaged car at interest rate of 4 % and on average €1 000 body refinish investment for next 5 years.
+Assuming normal Gaussian distributions for age of damaged vehicles (excluded the cars with an age over 10 years) and the traffic incidence rate of 4.68 per cent from Germany, a requirement of 50 per cent for car body refinish, the economic consequences of a ban for isocyanates based coating based would then result in costs about €5.3 billion per year.
+A conservative scenario with assumed 3 per cent of the traffic and 50 per cent of the need for car body refinish provides a value for costs of about €5.3 billion per annum.
 This is only a rough estimate.
 The costs might be higher, because conservative assumptions have been made.